CLI sync for GitLab, GitHub, Codeberg

 ssh-keygen -t rsa -C "some@mail.com" -f ~/.ssh/id_rsa_github

-Add public keys to Codeberg, Gitlab and Github.
+Add the public keys to Codeberg, GitLab, and GitHub:

 ssh-add ~/.ssh/id_rsa_codeberg